National Palace Museum: In Taiwan

-The National Palace Museum in Taipei

 In the autumn of 1960, the office received a grant of NT$32 million from AID.
 The Republic of China (ROC) government also contributed more than NT$30 million to establish a special fund for the construction of a museum in the Taipei suburb of Waishuanxi.
 The construction of the museum in Waishuanxi was completed in August 1965.
 The new museum site was christened the "Chung-Shan Museum" in honor of the founding father of the ROC, Sun Yat-sen, and first opened to the public on the centenary of Sun Yat-sen's birthday.
 Since then, the museum in Taipei has managed, conserved and exhibited the collections of the National Beijing Palace Museum and the Preparatory Office of the National Central Museum.

-Trivia

-A number of Chinese artifacts dating from the Tang and Song dynasties, some of which had been owned by Emperor Zhenzong, were excavated and then came into the hands of the Kuomintang General Ma Hongkui, who refused to publicize the findings.
-Among the artifacts were a white marble tablet from the Tang dynasty, gold nails, and bands made out of metal.
-It was not until after Ma died that his wife went to Taiwan in 1971 from America to bring the artifacts to Chiang Kai-shek, who turned them over to the National Palace Museum.